jens-create/socialdata2023/docs/index.md

 # <a id="causes"></a>What Are the Main Causes of Accidents in NYC?

-Crashes on NYC streets are caused by various factors, some of which are more obvious than others.
+Crashes on the streets of NYC are caused by various factors, some of which are more obvious than others.
 It could be a driver's distraction, fatigue, or even aggressive behavior.
-Pedestrians who jaywalk or cyclists who ride recklessly can also contribute to crashes.
+Pedestrians who jaywalk or cyclists who ride recklessly can also contribute to crashes

-This section will explore the different factors that contribute to accidents and how they vary depending on the the severity and type of transportation method.
-We will also look at how these factors have changed over time.
-That way, we can better understand what causes crashes and how we can prevent them from happening in the future.
+This section will explore the different factors that contribute to accidents and how they vary depending on the severity and whether motorists, cyclists or pedestrians are involved.
+We will also investigate the interaction between the factor of vehicle 1 against the factor of vehicle 2 to see if there are any patterns in the data.

 ### Most common contributing factors

-The following chart shows the top 8 factors that contribute to accidents in NYC for the three categories.
+The following chart shows the top 8 factors that contribute to accidents in NYC for the three severity categories.

 <div class="col-md-12">
 {% include contributing_factors.html %}
 </div>

+**Insights from plot:**<br>

 <div id="tab-content">
   <!-- Content for the tabs will be added here -->